radical-cybertools/radical.owms/docs/source/developers/pluginwriting.rst

 Plugin Structure
 ----------------

-A Troy plugin is a Python module with well defined structure.
+A RADICAL-OWMS plugin is a Python module with well defined structure.
 The module must expose a class ``PLUGIN_CLASS``, and a dictionary ``PLUGIN_DESCRIPTION``, similar to this::

-    import troy
+    import radical.owms

     PLUGIN_DESCRIPTION = {
         'type'        : 'overlay_provisioner',